Arbitrations against the Republic of Tunisia/ETAP

 Claim

-The Company has formalised a claim for damages in the amount of US$85.8 million (the “Claimed Amount”) in connection with the CNAOG ICC Arbitration.
+The Company has formalised a claim for damages in the amount of US$130 million (the “Claimed Amount”) in connection with the CNAOG ICC Arbitration.

-The Claimed Amount has been assessed by a third-party expert consultant in consideration of the following:
+The Claimed Amount has recently been reassessed by third-party expert consultants in consideration of the following key factors:

-The CNAOG ICC Arbitration is to be distinguished from the parallel arbitrations initiated by the Company, being the ICC Arbitration against ETAP, announced to the market on November 1, 2023, for a total amount of US$6.5 million, and to the arbitration pending before the International Centre for Settlement of Investment Disputes in Washington DC (“ICSID Arbitration”) , for a total cumulative claimed amount of at least US$48 million, announced on June 7, 2023, following various breaches of bilateral trade agreements committed by the Republic of Tunisia.
+The CNAOG ICC Arbitration is distinct from the other arbitrations initiated by the Company, being the recently concluded ICC Arbitration against ETAP resulting an award in favour of Zenith for a total amount of approximately US$9.7 including accrued late payment interest, and the arbitration pending before the International Centre for Settlement of Investment Disputes in Washington DC (“ICSID Arbitration”), for a total claimed amount of US$503 million, announced on June 7, 2023, following various breaches of bilateral trade agreements committed by the Republic of Tunisia.

 The Company continues to hold ownership of the Robbana and El Bibane concessions.